veekthor04/lord-of-the-rings/README.md

 The project consist of 3 apps;
 #### core
+The core app has the models, migrations and management logic.
 It contains the models, core tests, migrations, management and admin files.

 #### user
+The user app has all the users and authentication logic.
 It contains the serializer, views, urls and user tests files

 #### character
+The character app has all the logic for the characters and quote endpoints.
 It contains the urls, views and character tests files

 ## Usage
 - clone this repository